 20,000 to 40,000—that’s the number of contracts the average Fortune 1000 enterprise manages at any given time!
-Managing contracts on a large scale comes with unique challenges, from compliance risks and contract value leakages to cross-functional misalignments and privacy concerns.
+Managing business contracts on a large scale comes with unique challenges, from compliance risks and contract value leakages to cross-functional misalignments and privacy concerns.

 What is enterprise contract management?